turingschool/front-end-curriculum/lessons/module-2/closures.md

 2. It doesn't find it, so it traverses up the scope chain to the parent scope (`greet`) and again looks for a `firstName` variable to reference.
 3. It finds it here, with a value of `Alan`, so the log will say `Alan`.
 </section>

+In other words, functions can define functions; when returning the inner function and it will "remember" scope.

 Now let's modify this example a bit.
 Instead of invoking `displayName` right away within our `greet` function, we'll return it: